How Many Residency Programs & Where to Apply

 Deciding how many and which residency programs to apply to plays a critical role in your matching success!

-In order to address these questions, it is critical to ask yourself: What residency am I applying to?
+In order to address the question of how many residency programs you should apply to and where, it is critical to ask yourself: What residency am I applying to?
 What is my USMLE Step 1 score?
 What is my medical school background (ie MD, DO, IMG)?
 What are my other distinguishing features/honors (eg. research, teaching, etc)?
 The answers you come up with to these questions will be weighed against each other in order make sure your expectations match reality.
 For example, if you are wanting to apply to a highly competitive residency but have a lower USMLE score or not many distinguishing features, you may need to reevaluate your residency application choice.
 Often, it is very helpful to get another person’s take on your answers to these guiding “reality check” questions, especially a professional.
 Talking with advisers, faculty at your home institution, recent graduates from your program, or even Elite Medical Prep tutors can help clarify some of these questions and provide you with additional perspective you may need.

 Before getting bogged down in the details, the most important step in this process is an honest evaluation of what specialty you are applying to.
 Like we mentioned before, this can determine whether you match or not.
 Perhaps what many students don’t realize is that within each residency, there are often ways to sub-specialize to a particular field of interest (eg. if you really want to do dermatology, but you are worried you may not match, did you know that you could apply to pathology (which is much easier to match in), and then do a fellowship in dermatopathology?
 (It actually might be nicer in the end because you won’t have to actually touch people’s feet!).
 Critically evaluating what truly motivates you to pursue medicine as a career and being honest with yourself about your motivations are key.